winitzki/scall/tutorial/programming_dhall.md

 let Dir1/file2 = ./Dir1/file2.dhall
 in ???
 ```
-Code in `file1.dhall` can also import `file2.dhall` using a relative path, for example like this: `let x = ./file2.dhall`.
+Code in `file1.dhall` could also import `file2.dhall` using a relative path, for example like this: `let x = ./file2.dhall`.

-However, the names such as `Integer/add` or `Dir1/file1` are just a visually helpful convention.
+Keep in mind that the names such as `Integer/add` or `Dir1/file1` are just a visually helpful convention.
 The fact that both files `file1.dhall` and `file2.dhall` are located in the same subdirectory (`Dir1`) has no special significance.
 Any file can import any other file, as long as an import path (absolute or relative) is given.